nordeim/Maria-Family-Clinic/maria-family-clinic/AVAILABILITY-INTEGRATION-GUIDE.md

 ## Overview

-This guide provides comprehensive instructions for integrating and testing the Service Availability Tracking System in the Maria Family Clinic application.
+This guide provides comprehensive instructions for integrating and testing the Service Availability Tracking System in the My Family Clinic application.

 ## System Architecture